Block/API Reference

 • inputs is required

-• key is required when expose: true
+• key is required when expose: true or expose: false

 • window is optional. width and height can be provided independently.
 Values above 720px width or 900px height are clamped.